-It is important that your child is involved in the process of choosing a new therapist.
-Teenagers are old enough to develop strong opinions.
+Teenagers are old enough to develop strong opinions and are old enough to have a feel for what kind of people they get along with.
+You may insist that your teen needs counseling, but we strongly encourage you to involve your teen in the process of choosing a mental health provider.
 We know from research that your son or daughter will get more out of therapy if they feel a connection with the counselor.
 If you are looking for a counselor for your teenager, I encourage you to show them websites and profiles of potential therapists and/or make a list of things they think would make a good therapist.
 Teenagers seem to respond well to seeing a video of a potential therapist like the ones on our therapist’s individual pages.
 This gives them a good idea of the counselor’s personality before they even come in.

 Communication between Counselors & Physicians

 We understand that there is a strong connection between a teenager’s mental, physical and emotional health.
 In fact, there’s a good chance that your child’s pediatrician recommended counseling.
 At Aspire Counseling, we are always willing to work with pediatricians, family physicians and psychiatrists.
 The American Academy of Pediatrics recommends physicians support the family in securing mental health care and counseling for depressed teenagers.
 We are fortunate to have many physicians in the Columbia and Jefferson City area who understand the value of counseling and often send clients our direction.